AC Condenser Disconnect & Proper AC Disconnect Grounding How To

 Your house’s central cooling system ac condenser disconnect switch is a requirement and an important safety feature.

-AC condenser disconnect must be located in sight and not directly behind the condenser so it’s easily accessible.
+AC condenser disconnects must be located in sight and not directly behind the condenser so it’s easily accessible.
 Depending on the manufacturer, enclosures have a disconnect handle located on the exterior or behind the small cover.

 Accessing of some older air conditioning condenser disconnect switches with a hidden handle might be difficult, they are often corroded, have padlocks installed with missing keys which might prevent emergency disconnect when needed.
 Therefore, house AC disconnect enclosure should be periodically tested for proper operation, and maintained accessible at all times.